twistezo/netflix-subtitles-styler/article.md

 }
 ```

-As you see we have a couple of standard informations like `name`, `version`, `description`, `homepage_url` and `manifest_version`.
+As you see we have a couple of standard information like `name`, `version`, `description`, `homepage_url` and `manifest_version`.

 One of the important part of manifest is `permissions` section.
 It is an array with elements which our extension can have access.

-In our case we need have access to `tabs` for possibility to find active tab, execute scripts and send message between UI and background script.
-We need `storage` for store extension settings in browser. `declarativeContent` for take actions depending on the tab content.
-The last element `https://*.netflix.com/` is for allow extension acces only on `netflix.com` domain.
+In our case we need to have access to `tabs` for possibility to find active tab, execute scripts and send message between UI and extension.
+We need `storage` for store extension settings in browser and `declarativeContent` for taking actions depended on the tab content.
+The last element `https://*.netflix.com/` is for allow extension acces only to `netflix.com` domain.

 Chrome extensions have separate logic from UI so we need to have `background.scripts` which tells the extension where it can find its logic. `persistent: false` means that this script will be used only if needed. `page_action` is section with UI part.
-Here we have simple HTML file for popup menu and extension PNG logo.
+We have here simple HTML file for popup menu and extension's PNG logo.

 <a name="3"></a>

 # Extension logic

 Firstly we have to setup `runtime.onInstalled` behaviour, remove currently rules if exists (ex. from older version) and declare function to add new rules.
-We use Local Storage for store settings so we can set default settings while extension installed.
+We use Local Storage for store settings so we can set default settings after extension installed.

 We will be use three subtitles style parameters: